robinjainher/kissanime-kissasian-batch-downloader/README.md

 Note: this cannot download episodes which are not available on rapidvideo server on kissanime or requires captcha etc.

-Remenber : Links created by RP_downloadeder.py expires after some time(maybe few hours) so it is a good idea to seprately create rapid video links and whenever required create live links using RP_downloader as it takes less time.
+Remember : Links created by RP_downloadeder.py expires after some time(maybe few hours) so it is a good idea to seprately create rapid video links and whenever required create live links using RP_downloader as it takes less time.